DJDanl/cpp-docs.pt-br/docs/parallel/concrt/reference/concurrency-namespace-operators.md

 ### <a name="return-value"></a>Valor de retorno

-`true` Se o vetor simultâneo no lado esquerdo do operador for maior que o vetor simultâneo no lado direito do operador; Caso contrário, `false`.
+**Verdadeiro** se o vetor simultâneo no lado esquerdo do operador for maior que o vetor simultâneo no lado direito do operador; caso contrário **falso**.

 ### <a name="remarks"></a>Comentários